 Our ground staff and cabin crew, while trained to handle minor medical problems, have not received advanced medical training and are therefore not able to treat serious health-related issues.
 While each of our aircraft is equipped with basic first-aid kits and medical supplies, we cannot assist you in the administration of any medication or other essential medical or health requirements.
 If you require assistance you must travel with a Safety Assistant who must be 18 or above 18 years of age, and must be physically and mentally capable of providing the required assistance and we must be notified 48 hours before your flight.

-Guests with medical cases and Portable Oxygen Concentrators (POC) are allowed for carriage provided that it complies with relevant regulations such as safe transport of dangerous goods, and notify our call center 48 hours prior to the flight.
+Customers requiring the use of Portable Oxygen Concentrators (POC) are allowed for carriage provided that it complies with relevant regulations such as safe transport of dangerous goods.
+(Please refer to Carry-on baggage for lithium batteries)

-Guests should carry sufficient amount of fully-charged batteries to support the device; at least 1.5 times of total flight duration.
+Customers must ensure that the device carries sufficient amount of fully charged batteries to support at least 1.5 times of the total flight duration.

-Please note HK Express currently does not provide inflight medical oxygen.
-Please also refer to information in the Special Assistance Guests above.
+Please note HK Express currently does not provide onboard medical oxygen.

 Flying during a pregnancy is common; however, depending on the gestation period, HK Express requires a Doctor’s Certificate stating you are “fit to travel” that must be signed by your personal physician and issued within 7 days of your flight with HK Express.
 Please refer to the table below for exact details, travel must be completed by the times below: